 Once a date and time is set, stick to it, and come ready to take notes and ask questions.
 Before the conference, try to review any past reports you have received so that you have specific notes and questions to guide the discussion.

 Balance Time Between Listening and Asking Questions

-In a parent-teacher conference, each party can provide valuable insight and benefit from learning more about the child in question.
+In a Parent-Teacher Conference, each party can provide valuable insight, ask questions, and benefit from learning more about the child in question.
 Parents have an intimate knowledge of their child’s home life, as teachers have an intimate knowledge of their student’s school life.
 An understanding of both is the key to helping your child grow and develop.
 While asking good questions and providing feedback is a vital part of the parent-teacher conference, listening is just as critical.
 It is okay that the teacher is an expert on your child’s school life—that is their job!
 Parents need not feel frustrated or neglectful if their child’s teacher identifies a behavior or concern that the parents have not.
 Ultimately, learning from each other’s observations will help create drive actions that are beneficial for all parties involved, but most importantly will benefit your child.

 Follow Through with the Your Collaborative Action Plan

 If you and your child’s educator have discussed a plan to deal with certain issues going on in school, see the plan through at home.
 Helping to resolve behavioral issues in school, for example, requires reinforcement from parents in the home setting.
 Follow-up with your child’s teacher regularly, and find ways to track your child’s progress.
 In working as a team, parents and teachers can make positive differences in the lives of children.